LiSeCo: Linear Semantic Control for Language Generation: Experimental Methods

 \subsubsection{Baselines}

 To the best of our knowledge, there are no baselines in the literature offering native guarantees.
-Therefore, we report only on LiSeCo for fine-grained \emph{activation control}, but we compare LiSeCo against existing methods for \emph{attribute reduction} on the text generation.
-For toxicity and negativity reduction, we test several baselines: no-control and prompting with instruction-tuned models, as well as two activation steering methods Activation Addition (ActAdd) \citep{turner2023activation} and Linear AcT \citep{rodriguez2024controlling}.
+Therefore, we report only on LiSeCo for fine-grained \emph{activation control}, but we compare LiSeCo against existing methods for \emph{attribute reduction} or \emph{induction} on the text generation.
+For \textbf{toxicity and negativity reduction and English $\to$ Spanish}, we test several baselines: no-control and prompting with instruction-tuned models, as well as two activation steering methods Activation Addition (ActAdd) \citep{turner2023activation} and Linear AcT \citep{rodriguez2024controlling}.

 \paragraph{Instruction-tuned models} All tested models have instruction-tuned variants.
 During evaluation, we prompt the instruction-tuned model using a template whose instructions are slightly modified from Mistral's system prompt provided in \cite{jiang2023mistral} (see \Cref{app:instruct} for details).